-Too many men on the field is enforced when one team has more than eleven players on the field.
+Too many men on the field are enforced when one team has more than eleven players on the field.
 Having more than eleven players would give one team an unfair advantage and therefore is not allowed.
 The result is a five yard penalty assessed against whichever team committed the penalty.

-This rule is in place because otherwise the offense could change their personnel prior to the snap, creating an unfair advantage for the offense as the defense has no time to react to the offense's personnel.
+This rule is in place because otherwise the offense could change their personnel prior to the snap, creating an unfair advantage where the defense has no time to react to the offense's personnel.
 For example, if an offense sends both a wide receiver and tight end into the huddle, making a huddle of 12 players, the offense then can decide whether to run or pass depending on the personnel the defense has on the field, and send whichever player they do not need off the field at the last second.
 This would leave the defense with no time to react or plan for the offense team’s personnel.
 This penalty would be called prior to snap because the play must stop before the snap due to the unfair average the defense has.

-|Too Many Men On Field||5 Yards||5 Yards||5 Yards||10 Yards||5 Yards|
+|Too Many Men On Field||5 Yards||5 Yards||5 Yards||10 Yards|

 In order to make the signal for too many men on the field or too many men in the huddle, the referee will place both his hands flat on the top of his head.

 - The defensive team has 12 players on the field when the offensive team snaps the ball.